ambareen01/Git-Demo/README.md

 # Git-Demo
-This is a demo class
+This is a demo class.